 $30 x 50 = 1,500/7 = $214

-However, Facebook states that during the learning phase you can expect inconsistent performance, with some good and some not-so-good days.
-Facebook also states the importance of not making changes to your campaign during the learning phase, as small tweaks can reset it.
-It's important to take into account now every dollar spent on Facebook ad spend will generate a massive return.
+However, Facebook states that during the Learning Phase you can expect inconsistent performance, with some good and some not-so-good days.
+Facebook also states the importance of not making changes to your campaign during the Learning Phase, as small tweaks can reset it.

 Basically, Facebook is emphasizing the importance of patience during this time, and to avoid the urge to scale back or make changes.
-Giving your ad sets enough budget and time to optimize is an important part of scaling your Facebook ads.
-Once you've run a few Facebook ad experiments and have a clear idea of who you want to target, then you can increase your ad spend on your winning ads—that's the power of the learning phase.
+Giving your ad set enough budget and time to optimize is an important part of scaling your Facebook ads.

 With the new split testing feature, you can set a large upfront budget in the hundreds or thousands of dollars on a campaign level and let your various audiences compete for that budget.
 The Facebook algorithm will quickly recognize which ad set is performing best and shift the majority of your budget towards it.